obfuscatedgenerated/ture-web/TEACHERS.md

 Iframe embedding is permitted, allowing you to include the Ture interface directly in your materials.
 You can use the `Copy embed code` option in the sharing dialog for a nicely scaled iframe ready to go.

 Ture is provided under an MIT license.
 You are free to adapt the codebase for your own use case.
 Please note, individual support, advice, or troubleshooting is **not provided**.
-For technical issues or feature requests, you may wish to <a href="https://github.com/obfuscatedgenerated/ture-web/issues" target="_blank">open an issue on the GitHub repository</a>.
+For technical issues or feature requests, you may wish to <a href="https://github.com/obfuscatedgenerated/ture-web/issues" target="_blank" rel="noopener noreferrer">open an issue on the GitHub repository</a>.

 ## Attribution